ForTheWindFTW/R3-SoftwareTraining-2-StanleyChow/README.md

 for the second milestone, I will likely experience many more obstacles and difficulties, since I have not been able to grasp the concepts of networking, sockets, and packet communication.

+### Milestone 2
+The introductory concepts of TCP in Python was pretty simple.
+[This video](https://youtu.be/Lbfe3-v7yE0) from Youtube helped me grasp the concepts.
+Afterwards, it was a bit more challenging to implement it in the program since I was not sure which should act as the 'server' and which should be the 'client' and connect to that server.
+In the end, I decided to make the 'robot' act as the 'server' and wait for a connection and receive messages from [maze.py](/maze.py).
+One other problem I experienced was how to make the logic for determining if the robot needs to turn, and which way to turn.
+In the end, I used a pre-determined tuple which contains all right-turn orientation-strings, `('NE', 'ES', 'SW', 'WN')`, and the same for left-turn orientation-strings, `('NW', 'WS', 'SE', 'EN')`.